-The surgeon will look for possible causes of infertility.
-These could be:
+The primary purpose of laparoscopy is to diagnose or treat conditions related to the reproductive organs.
+During the procedure, the surgeon will look for possible causes of infertility.
+These could include:

 Laparoscopy is recommended for the following conditions in infertility.